davatorium/rofi/README.md

 # A window switcher, Application launcher and dmenu replacement

-**Rofi** started as a clone of simpleswitcher, written by [Sean Pringle](http://github.com/seanpringle/simpleswitcher) a popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/).
+**Rofi** started as a clone of simpleswitcher, written by [Sean Pringle](http://github.com/seanpringle/simpleswitcher) - a popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/).
-Simpleswitcher laid the foundations, and therefor Sean Pringle deserves most of the credit for this tool. **Rofi** (renamed, as it lost the *simple* property) has been extended with extra features, like an application launcher, ssh-launcher and can act as a drop-in dmenu replacement, making it a very versatile tool.
+Simpleswitcher laid the foundations, and therefore Sean Pringle deserves most of the credit for this tool. **Rofi** (renamed, as it lost the *simple* property) has been extended with extra features, like an application launcher and ssh-launcher, and can act as a drop-in dmenu replacement, making it a very versatile tool.

 **Rofi**, like dmenu, will provide the user with a textual list of options where one or more can be selected.
-This can either be, running an application, selecting a window or options provided by an external script.
+This can either be running an application, selecting a window, or options provided by an external script.

 Its main features are:

-* fully configurable keyboard navigation
+ * Fully configurable keyboard navigation
-* type to filter
+ * Type to filter
-    - tokenized: type any word in any order to filter
+    - Tokenized: type any word in any order to filter
-    - (togglable) case insensitive
+    - Case insensitive (togglable)
-    - support for fuzzy-, regex-, and glob matching
+    - Support for fuzzy-, regex-, and glob matching
  * UTF-8 enabled
     - UTF-8-aware string collating
-    - international keyboard support (`e -> è)
+    - International keyboard support (`e -> è)
  * RTL language support
  * Cairo drawing and Pango font rendering
-* built-in modes:
+ * Built-in modes:
-    - window switcher mode
+    - Window switcher mode
         - EWMH compatible WM
-    - application launcher
+    - Application launcher
-    - desktop file application launcher
+    - Desktop file application launcher
     - SSH launcher mode
     - Combi mode, allowing several modes to be merged into one list
-* history-based ordering — last 25 choices are ordered on top based on use (optional)
+ * History-based ordering — last 25 choices are ordered on top based on use (optional)
  * Levenshtein distance ordering of matches (optional)
-* drop-in dmenu replacement
+ * Drop-in dmenu replacement
-    - many added improvements
+    - Many added improvements
-* easily extensible using scripts
+ * Easily extensible using scripts
-* theming
+ * Theming

 **Rofi** has several built-in modes implementing common use cases and can be extended by scripts (either called from **Rofi** or calling **Rofi**).

-Below the different modes are listed:
+Below is a list of the different modes:

 ## Window Switcher